OdinsPlasmaRifle/jquery.gavel/README.md

 # jquery.gavel

 Easily extendable jQuery validation plugin.
-This plugin acts as a highly customizable framework for validation rather than a "fully-featured" validation engine.
-It provides basic validation for most situations but its strength lies in how easy it is to add additional features.

-**NOTE: There is an error with multiselect validation, see [here](https://github.com/OdinsPlasmaRifle/jquery.gavel/issues/1) for details.**
+**NOTE: There is an error with multiselect field validation, see [here](https://github.com/OdinsPlasmaRifle/jquery.gavel/issues/1) for details.**

 ## Usage